Who We Are

 What We Do

-The BC Agriculture & Food Climate Action Initiative (the Initiative) develops tools and resources to enhance the ability of the BC agriculture sector to adapt to climate change.
+The BC Agriculture & Food Climate Action Initiative develops tools and resources to enhance the ability of the BC agriculture sector to adapt to climate change.

-Between 2008 and 2o12 the Initiative developed and delivered a number projects related to climate change mitigation and adaptation.
+Between 2008 and 2o12, CAI developed and delivered a number projects related to climate change mitigation and adaptation.
 The BC Agriculture Climate Change Action Plan (full plan or summary) was released in 2010, followed by the Adaptation Risk & Opportunity Assessment Series – six reports summarizing climate impacts for key commodities across five BC regions.

-Since 2013, the Initiative has been providing strategic guidance and program management for BC agriculture’s climate change adaptation programming.
+Since 2013, CAI has been providing strategic guidance and program management for BC agriculture’s climate change adaptation programming.
 Two programs are currently managed by the Climate Action Initiative:

-For detailed information about these programs, please click the links above.
-These programs are supported by funding from Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
+These programs are supported by funding from the Canadian Agricultural Partnership, a federal-provincial-territorial initiative.